johnwangemory/playbook-ec2/README.md

 ansible-playbook -i hosts list.yml
 ```

-To run the playbook to provision an EC2 instance of CentOS 7 with the default web application:
+To run the playbook to provision an EC2 instance of CentOS 7 with the default web application and the web frontend of Nginx:
 ```
 ansible-playbook -i hosts -e pem_file=~/.ssh/ylu.pem -e image_id=ami-9cbf9bf9 provision.yml
 ```